89 Marlborough was built ca. 1867 for attorney William Everett.

 Between about 1875 and 1879, Jacob and Elizabeth Rogers were living elsewhere, and 89 Marlborough was the home of his brother, Richard Denison Rogers, and his wife, Martha Endicott (Peabody) Rogers, and of Francis Peabody and his wife, Helen (Bloodgood) Peabody.
 Martha (Peabody) Rogers and Francis Peabody were the siblings of Elizabeth (Peabody) Rogers.

 By 1880, Richard and Martha Rogers and Francis and Helen Peabody had moved to 88 Marlborough, and 89 Marlborough was once again the home of Jacob and Elizabeth Rogers.
-They continued to live there during the 1885-1886 winter season, after which they moved to a new home they had built at 231 Commonwealth.
+They continued to live there during the 1885-1886 winter season, but moved thereafter to a new home they had built at 231 Commonwealth.

 William Bullard married in September of 1900 to Mary Robbins Reynolds.
 After their marriage, they lived at 89 Marlborough.
 They also maintained a home in Edgartown.
 They continued to live at 89 Marlborough until about 1928, when they moved to Providence.